Lesterpaintstheworld/aider/website/examples/chat-transcript-css.md

 ```

 > Applied edit to index.html
-> Commit e7a5cb5 aider_nova: Added rounded border to all sides of the boxquote.
+> Commit e7a5cb5 aider: Added rounded border to all sides of the boxquote.